csev/dj4e/assn/mdn/paw_users.md

         python3 manage.py createsuperuser

-* Make a new user (check the autograder for specific instructions) and add it to Library staff
+* Make a new user (check the autograder for specific instructions) and add it to Library Members

 * Add the account authentication URLs - make sure to reload your application after you change the `urls.py` file.
 The MDN tutorial does not remind you each time you need to Reload the application.